Coupled charm and charmonium transport in a strongly coupled quark-gluon plasma: Charmonium transport

 In Fig.~\ref{fig:alpha} we collect the resulting rates as a function of 3-momentum and for different temperatures for the three charmonium states considered in this work.
 A clear hierarchy is observed in terms of the binding energy of the different states with smaller values leading to larger dissociation widths (rates).
 Compared to the perturbative dissociation rates employed in our previous works~\cite{Wu:2024gil}, the nonperturbative rates are substantially larger, especially for the excited states.
 Moreover, the momentum dependence of the nonperturbative rates differs qualitatively from that of the perturbative calculations: while the nonperturbative rates decrease with increasing momentum, the leading-order perturbative rates exhibit an increasing trend with momentum.
 We also make use of a $T$-matrix pole analysis of the in-medium charmonium spectrum in the complex energy plane~\cite{Tang:2025ypa}, which indicates that the $J/\psi$, $\chi_c$, and $\psi(2S)$ states persist up to temperatures of about 500, 350 and 250\,MeV, respectively.
 These temperatures, which are generally higher than where the binding energies vanish, are used to determine the onset of the regeneration processes in the transport simulations.

-For temperatures below 195~MeV, the rates are obtained by interpolation between the 195~MeV results and the hadronic rates at 170~MeV at $p=0$~GeV~\cite{Du:2015wha}, while preserving the momentum dependence of the 195~MeV results.
+The reaction rates for charmonia in confined matter are generally believed to be rather small due to small bound-state sizes and the absence of a constituent light-quark content.
+For the $J/\psi$ this is well supported by a wide variety of effective-model calculations, see, \eg, Ref.~\cite{Rapp:2008tf}.
+We here employ hadronic calculations of Ref.~\cite{Du:2015wha} where $SU(4)$-flavor based rates for $\pi$- and $\rho$-induced reactions~\cite{Lin:1999ad,Haglin:2000ar} have been extended to a hadron resonance gas using phase space scaling.
+We then interpolate our QGP-based rates at $T$=195~MeV down to these hadronic rates at 170~MeV at $p=0$~GeV~\cite{Du:2015wha}.
+The momentum dependence at 170~MeV is inherited from the corresponding $T$-matrix calculation at 174~MeV.
+For the excited states, the hadronic rates have a hierarchy similar to the lowest QGP temperature, but they are more suppressed for the $J/\psi$.
+On the other hand, the open-charm thermalization rates (plotted in Fig.~\ref{fig:A_of_p}) are much less suppressed toward the hadronic phase, which is compatible with the phenomenological observation of a sequential chemical and thermal freezeout in heavy-ion collisions (\ie, chemical reactions shut off well before elastic interactions).
 In Fig.~\ref{fig:alpha_p0} we summarize the temperature dependence of the rates at vanishing charmonium momentum.
 They nicely exhibit the expected hierarchy based on their vacuum binding properties which not only includes the binding energy but also interference effects due to their different sizes which increasingly suppress the rates at smaller radii (also referred to as the imaginary part of the potential).
 When the state dissolves, the rates level off at twice the collision rate of the constituent charm quarks; toward lower temperatures the interference effects kick in first followed by another drop induced by the transition into the hadronic phase, while the reduction due to finite binding energies is much more gradual (and strongly smeared out due to the large widths of the charm-quark spectral functions).